FullStackAlex/wue-theme/README.md

 - Webpacks Hot Module Replacement (HMR) inside php files!
 - PHP rendering (keep using usual WordPress templates to organise your theme)!
 - Full SEO support without Nuxt.js or even phpv8/v8js!
 - Thus keep using the window object in your Vue templates!
-How cooooool is this! :)
+How cooooool is this! :blush:
 - keep-alive is working!
 No need for local storage or to use Vuex to handle all the loaded data!
 That's actually the reason why I stopped working on a Nuxt.js implimentation in January 2019.
 Nuxt.js doesn't support (properly?) the native keep-alive feature of Vue - at least I couldn't get it work and actually a bunch of other people, too.
 And how Sebastien Chopin treated the requests was totally disapointing to me:
 [https://github.com/nuxt/nuxt.js/issues/431](https://github.com/nuxt/nuxt.js/issues/431)